Skip to main content

 What is Meningioma?

 A Meningioma tumor is a specific kind of slow-developing tumor which grows from the three protective layers of membranes that surround the brain and spinal cord.
-These membranes are called the meninges, pronounced [meh-nín-gees].
+These membranes are known as the meninges, [meh-nín-gees].

 A meningioma tumor can grow undetected for years, but with the passage of time, a slow-growing tumor can exert pressure on the brain causing adverse and life-threatening effects.